Welcome to your “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Check out the following video to understand how the rules about keeping tax paperwork have changed in recent years.

-For more information on this topic, check out “7 Foolproof Organizing Tricks to Tame Your Paperwork” and “8 Smart Ways to Spring Clean Your Finances.”
+For more information on this topic, check out “7 Foolproof Tricks to Tame Your Paperwork” and “8 Smart Ways to Spring Clean Your Finances.”
 You can also go to the search at the top of this page, put in the word “paperwork” and find plenty of information on just about everything relating to this topic.

 Got a question of your own?
 Scroll down past the transcript.